The Jeff Rodgers' Basketball Camp is dedicated to the enrichment of our youth!

 Our camps help kids to increase their endurance, speed and agility, thus improving their athletic performance.

-The Jeff Rodgers' Basketball Camp is set for June 25th - July 20th.
-The camp, held 8am to 1pm daily at the Kendal Isaacs Gymnasium, will cater to boys and girls between the ages of 5 and 18 years old.
-Each camper who registers will receive a t-shirt, and basketball shorts.Let's Start!
+The Jeff Rodgers' Basketball Camp is set for July 4th - July 29th.
+The camp, held 9am to 1pm daily at the Sir Kendal Isaacs Gymnasium, will cater to boys and girls between the ages of 5 and 18 years old.
+Each camper who registers will receive a t-shirt and shorts.Let's Start!

 Over the last 30 years, we at the Jeff Rodgers Basketball Camp have been privileged to receive support from various organizations.
 Here are a list of our sponsors.